Phobos-developers/Phobos/docs/User-Interface.md

 ### `[ ]` Toggle Aggressive Stance
 - Switches on/off aggressive stance for selected units and structures.
+  - Much like how the deploy command work on G.I.s.
+If all selected technos that may toggle aggressive stance are already aggressive stance, they will exit it, otherwise they will enter it.
 - Under aggressive stance, units and structures will target unarmed enemy buildings if no enemy units or defensive structures can be targeted.
   - Aggressive stance does not reset even when the techno changes ownership.
   - Aggressive stance has no effect if the techno is controlled by the AI.